|The total number of parkway trees maintained by the

 Q: What is Emerald Ash Borer (EAB)?

 A: EAB is a small green beetle native to Asia.
 It was discovered in southeastern Michigan in the summer of 2002.
 The adult beetles (bright metallic green) nibble on ash foliage causing little damage.
 The larvae feed on the inner bark which isthe crucial layer between the bark and wood of ash trees that transports water and nutrients to the tree.
 According to the Illinois Department of Agriculture, the EAB typically moves short distances by flying, but can survive long distance in transit on ash nursery stock, ash logs, branches and firewood.
+To date, over 1,200 trees have been removed with a majority of them being ash.

 Q: What happens next?
 Will the stump be removed?
 Will the tree be replaced?